TVPlayerSupport/IPTVPlayerSupport/index.md

 - Make the window always stay in front or not.
 - Support AirPlay for Apple TV.
 - Add your favorite channels to My Favorites.
-- Conversion tool for txt and m3u Playlist file.

 ### How to convert the format of Playlist file